 6. improves digestion

-As a high fiber food that provides essential nutrients, eating more pears is a great way to prevent or treat digestive issues. in fact, adding more fiber to your diet from whole foods is the best natural constipation relief remedy there is.
+As a high fibre food that provides essential nutrients, eating more pears is a great way to prevent or treat digestive issues.
+In fact, adding more fibre to your diet from whole foods is the best natural constipation relief remedy there is.

-Higher fruit intake is also correlated with better general digestive health, especially of the colon. the phytonutrients found in pears and other fruit protect the digestive organs from oxidative stress, help alkalize the body and balance ph levels.
-Eating more pears might also be beneficial as a natural hemorrhoid remedy and treatment.
+Higher fruit intake is also correlated with better general digestive health, especially of the colon.
+The phytonutrients found in pears and other fruit protect the digestive organs from oxidative stress, help alkalize the body and balance ph levels.
+Eating more pears might also be beneficial as a natural haemorrhoid remedy and treatment.

 7. Helps fight diabetes